SecDev-Lab/wish/docs/usage-03-C2.md

    ```
    This will create a configuration file (e.g., `wish_127.0.0.1.cfg`) that wish-sh will use to connect to the Sliver server.

-5. Generate and deploy a Sliver implant to your target system.
+5. Generate, deploy, and launch a Sliver implant to your target system (eusure a session has been established).

 ### Using wish-sh with Sliver C2